ben-allen/locale-extensions/README.md

 ## Introduction

 Unicode Extensions for BCP 47 can be used to append additional information capturing these settings to the end of language identifiers.
-Enabling support for BCP tags can help solve cases like:
+Enabling support for a subset of BCP tags can help solve problems like the ones below:

->Astrid works with a Swedish company and uses 'sv', but is most comfortable having dates and times displayed as in 'en-US'.
-Her OS is set to display time and measurements using these formats, and would find websites that use more accessible.
+> Currently en-US is the typical untranslated language for software.
+As a result, often text with untranslated UI strings will be displayed in a language accessible to all users who speak English, but with hours of the day represented in a non-preferred 12 hour format and with temperatures represented in a confusingly unfamiliar measuring system.

->Developers of a NodeJS program may want to respect tailorings related to numbering system, as programs using non-preferred numbering systems may become unintellible to users.
+> In many regions both Latin and Arabic-Indic numerals are in common use.
+Users in this region may find one or the other of these numbering systems unintelligible.

 For **client-side applications**, the best way to get these preferences is through a browser API that fetches this information from the different platform-specific APIs.